Theodore C. Bestor

 He is the co-editor of Doing Fieldwork in Japan (2003, University of Hawaii Press) with Patricia G. Steinhoff, and Victoria Lyon Bestor and Routledge Handbook of Japanese Culture and Society (2011, Routledge), a collection of essays ranging widely over history, arts, humanities, and social sciences.

-He is the Past President of the Association for Asian Studies (2012-13), and the founding president of the Society for East Asian Anthropology.
+He is the past Director of the Reischauer Institute of Japanese Studies (2012-2018), past President of the Association for Asian Studies (2012-13), and the founding president of the Society for East Asian Anthropology.
 In June 2013 Bestor received the Commissioner’s Award for the Promotion of Japanese Culture from the Agency for Cultural Affairs of the Japanese government (文化庁長官表彰 文化発信部門).
 In 2017, Bestor received the Order of the Rising Sun, Gold Rays with Neck Ribbon from the Japanese government.
 Also, the American Anthropological Association’s Society of Urban, National, and Transnational Anthropology has presented him a “Lifetime Achievement Award” award in 2017.

 Bestor received his Ph.D. and MA from Stanford University, and his BA from Fairhaven College of Western Washington University.
 He began his professional career as Program Director for Japanese and Korean Studies at the Social Science Research Council.
 After teaching at Columbia and Cornell universities, he joined the Harvard faculty in 2001.